 http_proxy environment variable at

-startup and uses its value automatically, if defined.
+startup and uses its value automatically, if it is defined.

 You can use the